Tefillin Gebetsriemen – die 4 wichtigsten Fakten

 3. Who wears tefillin (phylacteries)?

-In Judaism, tefillin is usually worn by adult, observant men.
+In Judaism, tefillin is typically worn by adult, observant men.
 Women are not required to wear tefillin, although there are some progressive Jewish movements in which women also wear tefillin.

 4. How do you put on tefillin?

 Putting on tefillin is a ritual act before the morning prayer.
-Here are the basic steps to put on tefillin:
+Here are the basic steps for putting on tefillin:

-1. The wearer places the arm prayer cap (Tefillin Shel Yad) on the left upper arm, or the weaker arm, about a hand's width above the elbow.
+1. The wearer places the arm prayer cap (Tefillin Shel Yad) on the left upper arm, or the weaker arm, about a hand's breadth above the elbow.

 3. He holds the head tefillin (Tefillin Shel Rosh) with a leather strap over the forehead so that it is directly above the hairline.

 4. He wraps the leather strap of the tefillin frame around his head and ties it tightly.
-The two strap ends are carried in front, hanging over the shoulder.
+The two ends of the strap are draped over his shoulder and carried in front.

-It is important to note that putting on tefillin requires a specific technique and traditional Jewish laws and customs must be taken into account.
-Typically, putting on tefillin is taught by an experienced Jew or rabbi.
+It is important to note that putting on tefillin requires a specific technique and must be taken into account with traditional Jewish laws and customs.
+Typically, the putting on of tefillin is taught by an experienced Jew or rabbi.